Bulk Waste & Special Services

 - Each address is allowed four bulk trash pickups per year.

-The City encourages residents to donate large white good appliances in working condition to local non-profits or re-use centers.
-Items that are not in working condition can be taken to the Prince George's County Landfill Station in Upper Malboro at 11611 White House Road.
+The City encourages residents to donate appliances in working condition to local non-profits or re-use centers.
+Items that are not in working condition can also be disposed of at the Prince George's County Brown Station Landfill in Upper Malboro at 11611 White House Road.

 Motor Oil and Antifreeze

 Residents can help protect the environment by collecting used oil and antifreeze and disposing of them at the City's Department of Public Works Operations Center, 4633 Arundel Place.
 The City has designated tanks for each of the liquids and will dispose of them properly.
 Please note that oil and antifreeze must be collected separately.
 Do not add mixed liquids to the tanks.

 You must call or email to notify staff in advance of your arrival (phone: 301-985-5032, email: email@example.com).
 The DPW Operations Center is open Monday through Friday between 7:30 a.m. and 3:00 p.m.
 It is closed to the public at all other times.

 Fluids NOT Accepted: